-For people with serious mental illness who are Medicaid recipients and have complex, high-acuity chronic health conditions, there is a need for a framework that allows varying provider types to be at the center of providing care management.
+For adults with serious mental illness and children with serious emotional disturbance who are Medicaid recipients and have complex, high-acuity chronic health conditions, there is a need for a framework that allows varying provider types to be at the center of providing care management.

-- By December 31, 2014 engage consumers of services to inform the design of the first framework to serve adults and children with serious mental illness; design the model; obtain approval to implement the framework and develop contingency plan for moving work forward if approval is not obtained; and, determine the fiscal effects of statewide implementation in near-term. - By December 31, 2014 the framework will be implemented and some people with serious mental illness will have access to care through this model. - By December 31, 2014 the state will develop the reporting mechanism necessary to require designated providers to report on all federally mandated quality measures and align these with the Olmstead Plan. - By December 31, 2015 the state will establish baseline data for federally mandated quality measures for beneficiaries enrolled in this model. - By December 31, 2015 establish measures to assess access and use of routine and preventive primary health care and dental care. - By January 1, 2018 develop a sustainable funding source for the framework; develop system for collecting data on quality measures for which there are currently no reporting mechanisms in place; utilize findings from implementation to determine populations to serve under subsequent models; and, develop coordinated planning across partners (i.e., long-term services and supports and chemical and mental health) in developing additional models.
+- By December 31, 2014 engage consumers of services to inform the design of the first framework to serve adults and children; design the model; obtain approval to implement the framework and develop contingency plan for moving work forward if approval is not obtained; and, determine the fiscal effects of statewide implementation in near-term. - By July 1, 2015 the framework will be implemented.
+The following targets are set for this model: [HC 1D] - o By July 1, 2016 15% of eligible individuals will choose to access care through this model.
+[HC 1D.1] - o By July 1, 2017 20% of eligible individuals will choose to access care through this model.
+[HC 1D.2] - O By July 1, 2018, 25% of eligible individuals will choose to access care through this model.
+[HC 1D.3] - By July 1, 2015 the state will develop the reporting mechanism necessary to require designated providers to report on all federally mandated quality measures and align these with the Olmstead Plan.
+In addition, the state will develop a patient experience of care survey to be administered to individuals served in a behavioral health home and begin developing baseline data - By December 31, 2015 the state will establish baseline data for federally mandated quality measures for beneficiaries enrolled in this model. - By December 31, 2015 establish measures to assess access and use of routine and preventive primary health care and dental care. - By July 1, 2016 utilizing baseline data gathered over the past year, establish measurable goals to improve patient experience of care.
+[HC 1E.1] - By January 1, 2018 develop a sustainable funding source for the framework; develop system for collecting data on quality measures for which there are currently no reporting mechanisms in place; utilize findings from implementation to determine populations to serve under subsequent models; and, develop coordinated planning across partners (i.e., long-term services and supports and chemical and mental health) in developing additional models.